nicolas-guerra/learning-where-to-learn/operator_learning/README.md

 ## Files

 * **NtDExample.py**: Python script to run multiple independent runs of the Alternating Minimization Algorithm on the NtD example and save results to `NtD_results.pkl`.
+* **NtDGPU.py**: Python script to run multiple independent runs of the Alternating Minimization Algorithm on the NtD example (using GPU if available), and save results to `NtD_results.pkl`.
 * **DarcyFlowGPU.py**: Python script to run multiple independent runs of the Alternating Minimization Algorithm on the Darcy flow forward problem (using GPU if available), and save results to `DarcyFlow_results.pkl`.
 * **PlotResults.ipynb**: Jupyter notebook that loads `NtD_results.pkl` and `DarcyFlow_results.pkl`, generates the figures presented in the paper, and saves or displays them.